RyanWri/data-science2-lab-final-project/src/team_2/README.md

             Most hospitalizations were urgent and most were short, mainly a few days.
             No drastic amount of patients in any specific unit.
             Most hospitalization patients were excorted from home.
+    **Task 20: **
+    - Based on Doctor rank data(Senior/Not Senior), the ranks are split almost equally to 4  categories: Yes, No, ? and Depends from which date.
+    - Based on the PIE chart, They're split almost equally in amount of doctors.
+    - Based on Gradient Boosting Model that predicts rehospitalization based on Doctor rank, the accuracy is 50% meaniing we need Feature Extraction/Engineering in the preprocessing.